 This Committee meets at least ten (10) times a year or as often as is necessary to carry out its functions.
-The Risk Committee is convened by the Chairman or Chairwoman of the said Committee, either on his/her own initiative or at the request of the Chairman or Chairwoman of the Board of Directors or two (2) members of the Committee itself.
-It can also be convened at the request of the Chief Executive Officer / Chief Executive or the Director of the Risk Department.
+The Risk Committee is convened by the Chairperson of the said Committee, either on his/her own initiative or at the request of the Chairperson of the Board of Directors or two (2) members of the Committee itself.
+It can also be convened at the request of the managing director / CEO or the Director of the Risk Department.
 The meeting must be convened by letter, telegram, fax, email or any other means in which proof of receipt can be verified.

-• Functions
+Functions